 12) What connects their deaths is the official stories of being given tablets by the women who they were currently with – a sleeping tablet for Jimi, and an aspirin for Bruce.

 14) Both girlfriends were found to be suspicious.
-Jimi’s girlfriend, Monika Dannemann, was reportedly vicious towards him whereas Betty went on to marry a gangster who belonged to an organization whose deputy was threatened by Bruce.
+Monika was reportedly vicious towards Jimi whereas Betty went on to marry a gangster who belonged to an organization whose deputy was threatened by Bruce.

 15) It took hours for each of the deceased to be sent to the hospital because there was a cover-up.

 16) Their autopsies were performed by the same forensic pathologist: Robert Donald Teare.

 17) Teare discovered traces of cannabis in each man.